sde-coursepack/sde-coursepack.github.io/modules/testing/_posts/2022-01-10-Types-of-Testing.md

-In reality, the best approach to testing is iterative: **test your code as you write your code!** The key to having effective system testing is to finding "silly" defects early through unit testing and integration testing.
+In reality, the best approach to testing is iterative: **test your code as you write your code!** The key to having effective system testing is finding "silly" defects early through unit testing and integration testing.
 If you find that you are spending an inordinate amount of time system testing, consider taking a step back and testing your individual modules first!